-Coughing during pregnancy is normal and can occur at any time because during pregnancy you undergo hormonal changes that can make you more sensitive to allergies, flu and other problems that can cause coughing.
+Coughing during pregnancy is normal and can occur at any time because of the hormonal changes happening inside the woman's body, which tend to make her a bit more sensitive to allergies, the flu or other problems that can cause this type of symptom.

-What you can do when you have a cough during pregnancy is to avoid the cold, very polluted or dusty places.
-Pregnant woman should also drink about 2 liters of water a day and take warm teas, with honey and lemon, to calm the cough.
+To relieve coughing during pregnancy is recommended to avoid cold, heavily polluted, or dusty places.
+Alongside, pregnant women should also drink about 2 liters of water a day, as well as warm teas, with honey and lemon, which can help relieve the cough naturally.

-Keeping your throat always well hydrated can be helpful in decreasing and controlling your cough.
-So some tips that can help relieve this discomfort are:
+Maintaining a well-hydrated throat at all times can be helpful in reducing and controlling a cough.
+So, some tips that can help relieve this discomfort during pregnancy are:

-- Take a sip of water (room temperature);
+- Taking a sip of water at room temperature;

-- Leave a basin or bucket with hot water near by adding 2 drops of eucalyptus essential oil.
+- Leaving a basin or bucket with hot water nearby.
+You can also add 2 drops of eucalyptus essential oil to the hot water.

-One strategy that can be helpful is whenever you cough at night, hug a pillow or cushion every time you cough because it decreases the effects of coughing in the abdominal area.
+A useful tip for a pregnant woman who has a cough at night is to hug a pillow or cushion whenever coughing, because it lessens the effects of coughing in the abdominal area.

-In some cases, when the dry cough is persistent and you develop abdominal pain because of the coughing, which is caused due to the stretching of the abdominal muscles and repeated contractions because of the cough, the doctor may prescribe a syrup or antihistamine such as Cetirizine, to alleviate the cough.
+In some cases, specially when the dry cough lasts for a long time and the pregnant woman feels pain in the belly, do to the stretching of the abdominal muscles and their repeated contractions, the doctor may prescribe a cough syrup or antihistamine, like cetirizine, for relief.

-Some warning signs that may indicate that you need to go to the doctor are:
+Some warning signs that may indicate the need to go to the doctor are: